 The University has made significant progress in developing partnerships both regionally and internationally that help it reach its aim of providing wider access to higher education.
-New partnerships were agreed in the year with three UK private providers in relation to franchise provision to start in 2019-20.
-These are initially at Foundation Year with the potential to expand to undergraduate levels as cohorts progress.
-The recruitment markets of all three partners are particular ethnic communities that traditional higher education providers find difficult to penetrate.
+New partnerships commenced during 2019/20 with four UK private providers in relation to franchise provision, initially at Foundation Year with the potential to expand to undergraduate levels as cohorts progress.
+The recruitment markets of all the partners are have a significant element of ethnic communities that traditional higher education providers find difficult to penetrate.
+Student numbers across the four partners in this first year exceeded 1,300 and the contribution to income is discussed in the Financial Overview section.